Today we are here to commemorate the birthday of Dr. King who was born on Jan 15, 1929. He would have been 77 today.

 By freezing Dr. King in time, the media conceals one of the profound truths about him, which that is that he evolved — that he rapidly evolved.

 I remember when he spoke from the steps of the Alabama state capitol at the end of the Selma to Montgomery March.
 He said "Though the arc of the moral universe is long, it bends towards justice."
-As I think back on it now, I'm astounded at how far his personal political arc traveled in just 13 years.
-On the day before Rosa Parks refused to give up her seat in 1955, Dr. King was a socially-conventional, politically-moderate, Baptist preacher in Montgomery, Alabama.
-On the day he was assasinated in Memphis 13 years later he was a Drum Major of social, economic, and international justice who was shaking the powers of the world.
+And as I think back on it now, I'm astounded at how far his personal political arc traveled in just 13 short years.
+From the improvised podium where he stood, he could see the little church in Montgomery, Alabama where he had begun his ministry.
+On the day before Rosa Parks refused to give up her bus seat in 1955, Dr. King was a socially conventional, politically moderate Baptist preacher.
+On the day he was assassinated in Memphis 13 years later, he was a global "Trumpet of Conscience," who was shaking the powers of the world with his calls for social, economic, and international justice.

 And that's why they killed him.

 First, because he was uniting poor people across race and ethnic lines around issues of economic justice.
-And that under his leadership the Poor People's Campaign threatened to directly challenge the culture of greed and exploitation on which the wealthy elite base their power.
+Under his leadership the Poor People's Campaign threatened to directly challenge the culture of greed and exploitation on which the wealthy elite base their power.

-And second, by opposing the War in Vietnam he was challenging a foreign policy driven by global corporate expansion and the ideology of neo-colonialism in guise of anti-communism.
+And second, by opposing the War in Vietnam he was challenging a foreign policy driven by global corporate expansion and the ideology of neo-colonialism disguised as anti-communism.

-Those Winter Soldiers huddled in the snow at Valley Forge did not know they were eventually going to win.
-At that time, the Redcoats occupied the major cities and dominated the colonies — only a handful villages and hamlets dared wear Liberty Blue.
+Those Winter Soldiers shivering in the snow at Valley Forge did not know they were eventually going to win.
+At that time, the Redcoats occupied the major cities and dominated the colonies — only a handful villages and hamlets dared wear liberty blue.
+The college students sitting in at lunch counters, the freedom riders defying KKK mobs, the children standing against fire hoses in Birmingham, the women and men who marched over the Edmund Pettus Bridge in Selma Alabama did not know they were going to win.
 There was no easy promise of quick success.
 The summer soldiers gave up and went home.
 The Winter Soldiers held on.
-And that is the essential definition of a Winter Soldier, one who is continues fighting for justice even in the coldest winter.
+And that is the essential definition of a Winter Soldier — someone who continues fighting for justice even in the coldest winter.

 Dr. King called himself as a "Drum Major for Justice."
 He was also a Winter Soldier.